A House Through Time

 1945 March, just four months after buying the house, Mr Benito Sevilla sells to National Benzole Company (later to become National and then B.P) for £2500 after getting Leeds City Council to agree that the house could be used as offices.
 Benzole was set up by the company who Became British Petroleum.
 Benzole is produced from coal and the national benzole company had a factory in Leeds on Coal Road.

 1945 2nd September World War 2 ends.

-2003 David Ian Newitt sells to Prospector Properties for £250,000.
-Prospector Properties are a commercial premises landlord.
-They continue to rent the property to the NHS until the NHS move out in 2012.
-Plans are put in to convert the house into flats, a nursery and also two five bedroom homes.
-All plans and provisionally given the go ahead.
+2012 The NHS move out.
+Many plans for its future are put forward including – to convert the house into flats, a nursery, two five bedroom homes.
+All plans are provisionally given the go-ahead.
 Prospector properties rent out the house to a family until a year later deciding to sell the property.

-2014 Prospector Properties sell to us, but my oh my it needs a lot of work, here is the listing on Rightmove – hope it still works
+2014 Prospector Properties sell to us, but my oh my it needs a lot of work, here is the listing on Rightmove – hope it still works.